Azure/portaldocs/portal-sdk/generated/top-extensions-context-panes.md

 // Data type used in the grid sample export { Person } from "DataModels/Person";

+// OBSOLETE API IMPORTS
+import * as FxObsoleteHotSpot from "Fx/Controls/HotSpot";
+const ObsoleteHotSpot: any = FxObsoleteHotSpot;
+type ObsoleteHotSpotViewModel = any;

 /**
  * Const function which produces a callback